-Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exit, there are two exits located to the North of the classroom.
+Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exit, there is one exit located to the Northeast of the classroom.
 When exiting the building during an emergency, one should never take an elevator but should use the stairwells.
 Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist individuals with disabilities.